ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-There is no special monad associated with `TheseT`, it is just a regular
-`Monad`.
-If we wish to abort a calculation we can return a `This` value, but we
-accumulate errors when we return a `Both` which also contains a successful part
-of the calculation.

 Tidak ada monad khusus yang diasosiasikan dengan `TheseT` karena `TheseT` hanya
 merupakan `Monad` biasa.
 Bila kita ingin membatalkan sebuah kalkulasi, kita dapat
 mengembalikan nilai `This`.
 Namun, bila kita ingin mengakumulasi galat, kita harus
 mengembalikan sebuah `Both` yang juga berisi bagian komputasi yang berhasil
 diselesaikan.

-`TheseT` can also be thought of from a different angle: `A` does not need to be
-an *error*.
-Similarly to `WriterT`, the `A` may be a secondary calculation that
-we are computing along with the primary calculation `B`. `TheseT` allows early
-exit when something special about `A` demands it, like when Charlie Bucket found
-the last golden ticket (`A`) he threw away his chocolate bar (`B`).

 `TheseT` juga bisa dilihat dari sudut pandang lain: `A` tidak harus berupa sebuah
 galat.
 Hal yang sama dengan `Writer`, `A` bisa saja berupa hasil kalkulasi kedua